aaronhdm/social-network-api/README.md

   ## Usage

   Run by "npm start" in terminal.
-Then use corresponding endpoints in Insomnia.
+Then use corresponding endpoints in Insomnia

   ## License
-  This project is protected under the MIT License.
+  This project is protected under the MIT License

   ## Contributors

   [Aaron Hernandez](https://github.com/aaronhdm)

-  ## Tests

-  No

   ## Questions